nus-cs2103-AY2324S1/tp/docs/team/weeweh.md

   * Justification: Why it is needed
   * Highlights: Key things to note
   * Credits:

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=weeweh&breakdown=true)

 * **Project management**:

 * **Enhancements to existing features**:
   * Which enhancements were written by me (include PR number)
-  * e.g. Added `Tag` functionality to `Card`.
+  * Added `Tag` functionality to `Card`.
 Allowing users to categorise cards based on content (Pull requests )
-  * e.g. Wrote additional tests for `AddCommand` and `EditCommand` and their relevant parsers to cover the additional `Tag` field for a `Card` (Pull requests [\#36](), [\#38]())
+  * Wrote additional tests for `AddCommand` and `EditCommand` and their relevant parsers to cover the additional `Tag` field for a `Card` (Pull requests [\#36](), [\#38]())
+  * Added search functionality in `ListCommand`.
+Allowing users to search cards via 3 ways:
+    * `Question` starting with specified prefix
+    * Cards containing specified `Tag`(s)
+    * or both in the same search

 * **Documentation**:
   * Which documentation were written by me for which guide (include PR number)